 Wolf Animal-Assisted Therapy (WAAT)

 Why wolves?
-If you recall your adolescence or Erik Erikson psychological stages of development in college, you remember that teenagers try to resolve the identity vs. role confusion conflict.
-Teens often see themselves as misfits, unappreciated, obnoxious, hated, loud, recluse, yet try to belong to a gang.
+If you recall your adolescence or Erik Erikson's psychological stages of development in college, you remember that teenagers try to resolve the identity vs. role confusion conflict.
+Teens often see themselves as misfits, unappreciated, obnoxious, hated, loud, recluse, yet they strive to feel accepted within a social group.
 Adults tend to view the wolves in the exact same way; consequently, the big bad wolf equals the big bad teenager.
 It is the perfect match.

 Animal-Assisted Therapy Programs on Television

-More recently, the RAAT program was documented by the same network and aired in May 2016.
+More recently, the RAAT program was documented by the same network and aired on television in May 2016 titled Loin d'Etre Bête.
 If you have questions or would like to further inquire about one of our animal-assisted therapy programs (DAAT, RAAT, WAAT), please contact Gaby Dufresne-Cyr at Dogue Shop.
-You can also reach Gaby via the Dogue Shop Facebook page.
+You can also Follow Facebook and Instagram accounts.